Pilot B Funding: Geriatrics and Age-Related Conditions

 • Detection of healthcare disparities

-• Provider alerts and decision support
+• Design of health care provider alerts and decision support to mitigate safety risks

-Caregiver and Workforce
+Family Caregiver and Workforce

 • Caregiver wellness